-According to the Historical plaque located inside Leesburg cemetery, the cemetery was founded in 1870 after Dwight Hays Townsend donated land on which the cemetery was established.
-The oldest marked grave on the site belongs to Tapley Wylie who lived from 1836 until 1870 but according to the plaque, the first burials at the site belong to two children.
-Among these burials lay other people from the town of Leesburg including children, war veterans, and pioneers.
-The site is also the resting place of Carroll Shelby, former race car driver who was born in Leesburg and owned ranch land in east Texas.
+Leesburg Cemetery was founded in 1870 after Dwight Hays Townsend donated land on which the cemetery was established.
+The oldest marked grave on the site belongs to Tapley Wylie, who lived from 1836 until 1870.
+According to the historical marker at the cemetery, the first burials at the cemetery were two children.
+Among these burials lay other people from the town of Leesburg, including children, war veterans, and pioneers.
+The site is also the resting place of Carroll Shelby, a legendary race car driver and builder born in Leesburg and owned ranch land in east Texas.

 Carroll Shelby passed away in May of 2012 after 89 years of life.
-A portion of his ashes are buried here in Leesburg cemetery in the small town of Leesburg, in which he was struck by a love of automobiles and speed.
-Throughout Shelby’s life, he influenced the style of vehicles produced by both Ford and Chrysler, but this was only made possible by his success in making America relevant in the European motorsport world.
+A portion of his ashes are buried here in Leesburg Cemetery in the small town of Leesburg, a community where he discovered his love of automobiles and speed.
+Throughout Shelby’s life, he influenced the style of vehicles produced by both Ford and Chrysler and helped to make American vehicles relevant in the European motorsport world.

 The son of a rural mail carrier in east Texas, Shelby, was born in the town of Leesburg in 1923 and came from a humble background.
 At 8 years old a school nurse detected an abnormal murmur in his heart.
 Immediately this limited his ability to participate in sports or play with other kids.
-At 18 when he entered the military during World War Two his heart murmur was not detected.
-After being enrolled in the Air Forces his duty was to train Pilots during the war, Shelby remained in the United States during the course of World War Two.1
+At 18 when he entered the military during World War II, his heart murmur was not detected.
+After being enrolled in the Air Force he trained pilots during the war and remained in the United States during the the war.

 Carroll Shelby turned to building cars after his short racing career in Europe.
-After being turned away by General Motors Shelby turned to Ford.
-Ford being eager to rival General Motor’s Corvettes and becoming relevant in the European Racing scene provided an engine for Shelby to use in his design.
+After being turned away by General Motors, Shelby turned to Ford.
+Ford being eager to rival General Motor’s Corvettes and became more prevalent in the European Racing scene, provided an engine for Shelby to use in his design.
 The engine combined with a British Bristol AC chassis manifested Carroll's vision of a sports car but it wasn’t initially enough to compete with the Italian Ferraris.
-After a redesign by Peter Brock, Carroll Shelby International, an American Company won the World Manufacturer Championship.
-Shelby helped prepare the Ford Racing team their Ford GT to beat Ferrari at Le Mans in 1966 after Ferrari won every single year after 1959 when Carroll Shelby alongside Roy Salvadori won the event.
+After a redesign by Peter Brock, Carroll Shelby International, an American company, won the World Manufacturer Championship.
+Shelby helped prepare the Ford Racing team for their Ford GT to beat Ferrari at Le Mans in 1966 after Ferrari won every single year after 1959 when Carroll Shelby, alongside Roy Salvadori, won the event.